By Sese Bennett

 Be on the lookout for our next article in this series where we discuss the CMMC Maturity Level 2 (ML-2) designation, how it differs from ML-1, and how it fits into the overall CMMC ecosystem.

 Until then, be safe and stay secure!

-Provincia Government Solutions is a Nashville TN based CMMC Candidate Third-Party Assessor Organization (C3PAO) and SBA certified HUBZone small business specializing in cybersecurity services for government agencies, contractors, and commercial organizations affiliated with government entities.
+Provincia Government Solutions is a Nashville TN based Authorized CMMC Third-Party Assessor Organization (C3PAO) and SBA Certified HUBZone small business specializing in Cybersecurity Assurance Services for government agencies, contractors, and commercial organizations affiliated with government entities.